Rug and Textile Appreciation Morning: Ikat Traditions: The Mexican Jaspe Rebozo

 How to Participate

-This program will take place on Zoom.
-To participate, please register online, and we will email you a link and instructions for joining.
-Simply follow that link at the time the event starts (11 a.m.
-EDT / 8 a.m.
-PDT).
+This program will be in a hybrid format.
+Join us in person at the museum or register to watch the livestream online via Zoom.
 When you register, you can also request to receive a reminder email one day before the program with the link included.

 About Rug and Textile Appreciation Mornings